cubee-cb/linux-vr-compat/README.md

 - Proton+live has an old VR option that supposedly doesn't work, didn't bother testing.
 - Proton+beta has SteamVR option, but it launches in desktop mode.

+### Desert Bus VR
+- Launches in desktop mode even when choosing the SteamVR launch option.

 ## Development/hardware
 Troubleshooting setup of hardware or build issues.